Vegetarian and vegan food for infants (0-1 years of age)

 Porridge

 Porridge can be made from any grain, but it is important that you use wholegrain flour.
-Millet and oat flour contain a lot of iron, which the baby needs.
+Millet and oat contain a lot of iron, which the baby needs.
 If you choose to make homemade porridge from scratch, it is important to use iron-rich grains.
 Soften the grains or flour for at least an hour before cooking (or overnight) to break down the phytic acid in the flour, which can inhibit iron absorption.
+Oats can be soaked together with another type of grain (for example wheat or barley) in order for the phytic acid to break down.
 Serve fruits, juice or vegetables containing vitamin C together with the porridge to increase iron absorption.

 Dinner